A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2024-38140: Windows 10 1507 RMCAST RCE Vulnerability

-CVE-2024-38140 is a remote code execution vulnerability in the Windows Reliable Multicast Transport Driver (RMCAST) affecting Windows 10 1507 that enables attackers to execute arbitrary code.
-This article covers technical details, affected versions, impact assessment, and mitigation strategies.
+CVE-2024-38140 is a remote code execution vulnerability in the Windows Reliable Multicast Transport Driver (RMCAST) affecting Windows 10 1507.
+This article covers the technical details, affected versions, and mitigation.

 CVE-2024-38140 Overview